medo64/Summae/Source/Summae/ReadMe.txt

 /sha512
 Calculations are done using SHA-512 hashing algorithm.

-/portable
-If this command-line parameter is present, no automatic data saving will be done to either registry or file system.

 /filename
 Specifies name of file or files on which calculations are to be done.